-However, the importation of pharmaceuticals is a strictly regulated area that has specific provisions.
-Pharmaceuticals can only be imported and commercialised by the company that holds the marketing authorisation from the Ministry of Health.
-A marketing authorisation is granted only to the Turkish subsidiary of the pharmaceutical manufacturer.
-Therefore, since it is only granted to one company, in practice, other companies are not allowed to import the pharmaceutical.
+However, the importation of pharmaceuticals is a strictly regulated area which has specific provisions.
+Pharmaceuticals can only be imported and commercialized by the company which holds the marketing authorization from the Ministry of Health.
+A marketing authorization is granted only to the Turkish subsidiary of the pharmaceutical manufacturer.
+Therefore, since it is only granted to one company, in practice other companies are not allowed to import the pharmaceutical.

-These restrictions mean that, in practice, the parallel import of pharmaceuticals is not allowed in Turkey.
+These restrictions mean that in practice parallel import of pharmaceuticals is not allowed in Turkey.
 In cases where genuine pharmaceutical products are introduced into Turkey, issues on selling unlicensed pharmaceuticals and smuggling will arise.